ufal/factgenie/README.md

 - From LLMs through an API.

 How does **factgenie** help with that?
-1. It helps you with **creating a user-friendly website** for collecting annotations from human crowdworkers.
+1. It helps you **create a user-friendly website** for collecting annotations from human crowdworkers.
 2. It helps you with **LLM API calls** for collecting equivalent annotations from LLM-based evaluators.
-3. It provides you a **visualization interface** for inspecting the annotated outputs.
+3. It provides you **visualization interface** for inspecting the annotated outputs.

 What does factgenie **not help with** is collecting the data or model outputs (we assume that you already have these), starting the crowdsourcing campaign (for that, you need to use a service such as [Prolific.com](https://prolific.com)) or running the LLM evaluators (for that, you need a local framework such as [Ollama](https://ollama.com) or a proprietary API).